harveybc/feature-extractor/README_visualizer.md

 ## Description

-Performs MSSA decomposition of an input dataset, uses a configurable number of output channels and a configurable window size, dividing the generate a prediction for each input feature and the output dataset has num_rows = input_num_rows-(window_size+forward_ticks).

-Optionally, this plugin calculate the error (MSE) between the input dataset and the output dataset.
+Visualize via Web, data obtained from an input plugin, the data obtained via the input plugin may contain batch or real-time results of multiple feature-extractor trainers or evaluators (from now on called processes).
+By default uses a Sqlite input plugin.

+It uses multiple output visualization plugins, each of which generate a new element in the feature-extractor dashboard views of the feature-extractor processes.
+By default uses output plugins for: real-time MSE visualization during training and batch calculated MSE from the evaluation of a pre-trained feature-extractor on a validation dataset.

+The visualizer uses a JSON configuration file for setting the Web service parameters and the configuration of the input and output plugins.

 ## Installation